 You’ve heard it all before.
-The promise of each new year brings with it an abundance of suggestions as to what resolutions we should make.
-They’re everywhere: online, in magazines, on Instagram and LinkedIn.
-After another year of struggling through the Covid crisis, however, you might be asking yourself “What’s the point?
-Do we even need to make resolutions anymore?”
+The promise of every new year brings with it an abundance of suggestions as to what resolutions we should make.
+They’re everywhere: online, in magazines, on Instagram, and on LinkedIn.
+As the end of the Covid-19 pandemic is in sight, is it the time to grab a pen and a paper, or open the notes application, and ask ourselves, “What are my goals for 2023?”
+Or perhaps, “What’s the point of making a new year’s resolution anyway?”

-The choice is yours, but crisis or no crisis, having clearly established goals can help you see things more clearly and stay motivated for the year ahead.
-Whether or not you keep up those resolutions in the long run is another story.
-Many of us had big hopes and expectations for 2021, but here we are again wondering if 2022 will be any better and if we will finally see the end of this pandemic.
-So why not make a new plan of action and start the year off right by taking back control of your destiny?
+The choice is yours, but crisis or no crisis, having established goals can help you see things more clearly and stay motivated for the year ahead.
+Whether or not you keep up those resolutions, in the long run, is another story.
+Maybe your hopes for 2022 were higher than what you achieved, or maybe you had your best year yet.
+Either way, why not make a new plan of action and start the year off right by taking back control of your destiny?
 Here are the best ways to make real resolutions and (finally) stick to them.
 We also sprinkle in some ideas on how to start the new year off on the right foot.

 Why make resolutions anyway?

 Why do we constantly strive to make resolutions as soon as the holiday season comes around?
 The end of the year tends to make us all a bit introspective and there is a good reason why this is often the time of year when companies organize annual appraisal interviews.
 So why not take this opportunity to review your personal goals for the year to come, not just your business needs or your boss’s wishes?

 It’s also the perfect time to change up your daily routine.
 After all, change is proof of dynamism and optimism, which is good for your morale and that of your company, especially after what we’ve been through during the past two years.